TN 180 (01-21)

 explain the electronic payment requirement again.
 If the individual still does not agree, state the following:

-We will pay him or her by check:
+We will pay them by check:

 has direct deposit or Direct Express but requests more information for an exemption from the electronic payment requirement,